Edenik/Introduction-to-FullStack/README.md

-# Introduction to FullStack web developer
+# Introduction to FullStack Web Development

 <h3 align="center">
-    In this repository you can find code samples from my FullStack tutoring classes.
+    In this repository you can find code samples from my FullStack Web Development tutoring classes.
 </h3>
 <h4 align="center">
     Enjoy 😃